Testing. It often gets left to the last minute, then cut because you’re out of time, over-budget, or whatever else.

 An earlier Toptal Blog post Chris Fox talks about design documents, especially at the beginning of a project.
 Understanding and extracting the business behaviors scales down from projects where the system is somewhat knowable, to those that require decades of programmer-years to accomplish and have hundreds or thousands of behavioral specs.

-Chris’s article also mentions on-screen behaviors of elements, and this is an area where I’m consistently at odds with designers: “What does this button look like when it’s dim” or, “How does this look on 11” screens, because this page is obviously designed for 24” screens?”
+Chris’s article also mentions on-screen behaviors of elements, and this is an area where I’m constantly at odds with designers: “What does this button look like when it’s dim” or, “How does this look on 11” screens, because this page is obviously designed for 24” screens?”
 This back-and-forth with the business person can find gaps in the graphics assets of a project or layout of a page.

 Behavior-driven development is about shared artifacts